TomyCabrer/GridBasedFluidSimulation/README.md

             ∇²f = ∂²f/∂x² + ∂²f/∂y²

              In the simulation, the Laplacian operator is applied to the velocity fields `u` and `v` to model viscous diffusion, making the fluid flow more realistic by reducing sharp changes in velocity.
 Since the simulation operates on a **discrete grid**, the Laplacian must be approximated using finite differences.
 The discrete form of the Laplacian at a point `(i, j)` in the grid is computed using neighboring points as follows:

    - 2. **Obstacle Boundary Conditions**
         -   Ensure no fluid flow through the obstacle by setting velocities and pressure to zero inside the obstacle.

    - 3. **Solve Pressure (Jacobi Method)**
-        -   The **Jacobi Method** is an iterative algorithm used to solve systems of linear equations.
-It is particularly useful in fluid dynamics simulations for solving the **Poisson equation** that arises when calculating the pressure field.
-The pressure is used to enforce the incompressibility condition (divergence-free velocity field) in the fluid.
-The Jacobi method is based on decomposing a linear system `Ax = b` into an iterative update rule that refines the guess for `x` at each step.
-In the context of your fluid simulation, `x` corresponds to the pressure field, and the method is used to iteratively compute the pressure at each grid point.The Jacobi method is used to solve this equation in an iterative manner.
-Given an initial guess for the pressure field, it iteratively updates the pressure at each grid point until the solution converges.In my code The algorithm updates the pressure at each point `(i, j)` on the grid using values from the neighboring grid points.
-For a 2D grid, the update rule is:
+        -   The **Jacobi Method** is an iterative algorithm used to solve systems of linear equations, commonly applied in fluid simulations to solve the **Poisson equation** for the pressure field.
+This pressure field is essential to enforce fluid incompressibility (divergence-free velocity).
+The method iteratively refines the pressure at each grid point based on neighboring values, updating the solution until it converges.
+In my code, the Jacobi method updates the pressure at each point (i, j) on the grid using the values from neighboring grid points to approximate the correct pressure field.

+   - 4. **Velocity Update**
+        -   Use pressure gradients to update the velocity field to maintain incompressibility.

+   - 5. **Runge-Kutta Advection**
+       -   In fluid dynamics, **advection** refers to the transport of fluid properties (such as velocity, temperature, or particles) by the flow.
+It describes how quantities are carried by the motion of the fluid.
+In this simulation, particles are advected through the velocity field, and the velocity field itself is advected over time.
+Accurately modeling advection is essential for capturing the realistic movement of fluid and particles.
+The **4th-order Runge-Kutta method (RK4)** is used in the simulation to solve the advection equations.
+This method strikes a balance between accuracy and computational efficiency, making it suitable for fluid dynamics simulations.
+In the code, the RK4 method is applied to advect both particles and the velocity field, ensuring accurate particle motion and proper propagation of the velocity across the simulation grid.